rook/rook/design/ceph/object/swift-and-keystone-integration.md

   present.

-The certificate to verify the Keystone endpoint can't be explicitly configured in Ceph RGW, the system configuration of the pod is used, you can add to the system certificate store via the `gateway.caBundleRef` setting of the object store CRD.
+The certificate to verify the Keystone endpoint can't be explicitly configured in Ceph RGW.
+Instead, the system configuration of the pod running RGW is used.
+You can add to the system certificate store via the `gateway.caBundleRef` setting of the object store resource.

 The credentials for the Keystone service account used by Ceph RGW are supplied in a Secret that contains a mapping of OpenStack [openrc